1. Get rewarded for your patience

 Are you the type of person who buys everything online, including toilet paper and batteries?
 Long-accustomed Amazon shoppers should consider signing up for the Subscribe & Save program.

 You subscribe to purchase items that you’d buy regularly and get them delivered automatically on whatever recurring date you set.
-You get free shipping and can save up to 15% with five or more items per delivery.
+Along with free shipping and can save up to 10% off on one to four subscriptions and up to 15% with five or more subscriptions per delivery.

 If you’re concerned about overstocking on items, no problem.
 Amazon will send you a reminder email before each delivery with the list of items and applicable discounts, so you can skip or cancel an auto-purchase at any time.